-The first is NO CULTIVATION, that is, no plowing or turning of the soil.
-For centuries, farmers have assumed that the plow is essential for growing crops.
+The first is NO CULTIVATION, that is, no ploughing or turning of the soil.
+For Centuries, farmers have assumed that the plough is essential for growing crops.
 However, non-cultivation is fundamental to natural farming.
 The earth cultivates itself naturally by means of the penetration of plant roots and the activity of microorganisms, small animals, and earthworms.

-The second is NO CHEMICAL FERTILIZER OR PREPARED COMPOST.
-People interfere with nature, and, try as they may, they cannot heal the resulting wounds.
+The second is NO CHEMICAL FERTILIZER OR PREPARED COMPOST (For fertilizer Mr Fukuoka grows a leguminous cover of white clover, returns the threshed straw to the fields, and adds a little poultry manure.).
+People interfere with nature and, try as they may, they cannot heal the resulting wounds.
 Their careless farming practices drain the soil of essential nutrients and the result is yearly depletion of the land.
 If left to itself, the soil maintains its fertility naturally, in accordance with the orderly cycle of plant and animal life.